Imagine a room without any texture, just plain smooth surfaces…it would feel pretty sterile, wouldn’t it?

-For instance: a plant in front of a plain wall will somehow add a natural texture to it, while introducing a vertical garden will literally dress up the wall.
+For instance: a plant in front of a plain wall will somehow add a natural texture to it, while introducing a vertical garden will literally dress the wall up.

 These are also sustainable designs, as the bark can be harvested without damaging the inner layer of the trunk, thus not damaging the trees!

 5. Interactive natural textures

-When I say natural textures can be “interactive”, I mean things like writing on the sand or caressing the grass; all very relaxing activities that – if brought indoors – could make our spaces more soothing.
+By interactive natural textures, I mean things like writing on the sand or caressing the grass.
+All very relaxing activities that – if brought indoors – could make our spaces more soothing.